 The longer I live in Texas, the more I love it.
 And the longer I live here, the more I realize how truly little of Texas I have seen.
 I mean, Texas is huge, y’all.
 You know that.
 But when you actually get out and explore this ginormous state, you realize how much there is to it.
 Last week, Charles and I visited San Saba, TX, which is a little town I’d never heard of before in beautiful Texas hill country.

-We visited San Saba on a media tour, as guests of the San Saba Chamber of Commerce.
+We visited San Saba on a media tour, as guests of Visit San Saba.
 All opinions are my own.
 If you’d like to see more photos and video of my trip, you can find it in my Instagram Travel Stories.

 Where is San Saba, Texas?